Why Is December Called December?

 December Around the World

-While the Romans were throwing Saturnalia ragers, other cultures also had their reasons to celebrate December.
+While the Romans were throwing Saturnalia ragers, other cultures had their own reasons to mark the month.

-• Yule (Northern Europe): The Norse celebrated Yule, a festival of fire, feasting, and family to welcome the winter solstice.
-Picture this: a giant Yule log burning for 12 days straight, feasts of roasted meat, and a lot of ale.
-Fun fact: Yule traditions inspired Christmas customs like the Yule log dessert.
-(Because what’s better than turning a massive piece of burning wood into cake?)
+Yule (Northern Europe): The Norse celebrated Yule, a festival of fire, feasting, and family to welcome the winter solstice.
+A Yule log burned for 12 days straight, accompanied by roasted meats and generous ale.
+Many Yule traditions survived into Christmas, including the Yule log dessert (burning wood, now cake).

-• Dongzhi (China): Ancient Chinese marked the winter solstice with Dongzhi, a festival celebrating balance and harmony.
-Families reunited to eat dumplings (bless them) and warm up as they awaited longer days.
+Dongzhi (China): Ancient Chinese marked the winter solstice with Dongzhi, celebrating balance and harmony.
+Families reunited to eat dumplings and warm themselves while waiting for the days to grow longer.
+No Netflix binges, but close enough.

-• Zoroastrian Midwinter Festivals: Ancient Persians celebrated a festival called Yalda, which marked the longest night of the year.
-They believed light would triumph over darkness, so they stayed up all night eating pomegranates and nuts.
-No “Netflix and chill,” but close enough.
+Zoroastrian Midwinter Festivals: Ancient Persians observed Yalda, marking the longest night of the year.
+They stayed up all night eating pomegranates and nuts, celebrating the eventual triumph of light over darkness.

-• Christian Christmas (December 25): As Christianity spread, December 25 became the date for celebrating Christ’s birth.
-Fun fact: This date was chosen to co-opt existing pagan solstice festivals like Saturnalia.
-Why compete when you can join in and add a nativity scene?
+Christian Christmas (December 25): As Christianity spread, December 25 became the date to celebrate Christ’s birth, coinciding with pagan solstice festivals like Saturnalia.
+Why compete when you can borrow traditions—and add a nativity scene.

 December Around the World